 The words Stoneware and Earthenware can be used interchangeably as if they are the same materials.
 The truth is that they are not the same material.

 Earthenware is an iron-rich clay that is fired at much lower temperatures than stoneware.
-Earthenware will often have an orange color or cast to it due to its iron content.
+Due to its iron content, Earthenware will often have an orange color or cast.
 Stoneware is fired at a higher temperature than earthenware and is used a lot to manufacture tableware.

 About Earthenware